HEnquist/camilladsp/README.md

 * GeneralNotch

   The general notch is a notch where the pole and zero can be placed at different frequencies.
-It is defined by pole frequency `freq_p` and Q-value `q_p`, as well as zero frequency `freq_z`.
+  It is defined by its zero frequency `freq_z`, pole frequency `freq_p`, pole Q `q_p`, and an optional parameter `normalize_at_dc`.

-When `freq_p` and `freq_z` are different, the notch becomes assymemetric with different gain at high and low frequencies.
+  When pole and zero frequencies are different, the low-frequency gain is changed and the shape (peakiness) at the `freq_p` side of the notch can be controlled by `q_p`.
-With `freq_z > freq_p`, the gain is higher for frequencies below the notch frequency, while `freq_p > freq_z` instead gives higher gain for high frequencies.

-Setting `freq_p = freq_z` gives a normal symmetric notch.

-There is also the optional boolean parameter `normalize_at_dc` that defaults to `false`.

-At the default setting, the gain at high frequencies is fixed at 0 dB and the gain at low frequencies (below the notch) can be either positive or negative depending on the values of `freq_p` and `freq_z`.
+  The response is similar to an adjustable Q 2nd order shelf between `freq_p` and `freq_z` plus a notch at `freq_z`.

+  The highpass-notch form is obtained when `freq_p` > `freq_z`.
-Setting `normalize_at_dc` to `true` instead fixes the gain at lower frequencies to 0 dB.
+  In this form the LF (stopband) gain decreases to -X dB while the HF (passband) gain remains unchanged at 0 dB.

+  The lowpass-notch form is obtained when `freq_p` < `freq_z`.
+  In this form, the LF (e.g. DC or passband) gain increases to X dB while the HF (e.g. stopband) gain remains at 0dB.

+  The larger the difference between `freq_p` and `freq_z` the larger is X.

+  To automatically swap these levels, so that the LF gain remains at 0dB while the HF gain takes on the value of ±X dB, set the parameter `normalize_at_dc` to `true` (the default for this parameter is `false`).
+  Note that when the pole and zero frequencies are set to the same value the common (symmetrical) notch is obtained.

 * Bandpass